Extension and trace for nonlocal operators: Introduction

+The interplay of $L$ and \eqref{eq:ws-a} will be visible later on in proofs and results.
+In passing we like to mention other viable approaches to the Dirichlet problem, which do not use the Sobolev setting.
+Thus, we may define $Lu=0$ as equality of distributions on $D$, to wit, $\int_{\mR^d} u(x) L\phi(x)\dx=0$ for $\phi\in C^\infty_c(D)$.
+Alternatively we may replace the condition $Lu=0$, i.e., harmonicity, by a suitable probabilistic or analytic mean-value property using the corresponding stochastic process or Poisson and Green kernels.
+All the threads will appear in our development below.
+For additional information we refer the reader to Grzywny, Kassmann and Le\.zaj \cite{GKL}.
+We note that the special case of $\Delta^{\alpha/2}$ was earlier thoroughly discussed by Bogdan and Byczkowski in \cite[Section~3]{MR1671973} and \cite[Lemma~5.3]{MR1825645}; and we refer to Silvestre \cite{MR2270163} for the setting of tempered distributions.

+We also note that much care should be exercised when interpreting \eqref{eq:Dp} pointwise or in terms of generators of operator semigroups.
+Indeed, harmonic functions of reasonable operators may lack sufficient regularity to calculate $Lu(x)$, see Bogdan and Sztonyk \cite[p.
+120]{MR2320691}.
+On the other hand even the test functions in $C^\infty_c(D)$, are usually {\it not} in the domain of the generator of the Dirichlet heat kernel for $D$, see Baeumer, Luks and Meerschaert \cite[Section~2]{2016arXiv160406421B}.
+We further refer to Servadei and Valdinoci \cite{MR3161511}, to Klimsiak and Rozkosz \cite{MR3415028} and to D\l{}otko, Kania and Sun \cite{MR3338310} for discussions of various notions of solutions to nonlocal equations, and to Barles, Chasseigne, Georgelin and Jakobsen \cite{MR3217703} for several approaches to the nonlocal Neumann problem.

-We say that the extension problem for $g$, $D$ and $\nu$ (or $L$) has a solution if the exterior condition $g$ has an extension $u\in\vd$.
-If this is so, then the existence and uniqueness of the solution to \eqref{eq:Dp} comfortably follow from the general Lax-Milgram theory (see \cite{MR3318251,2017arXiv170201054R} and Section \ref{sec:pfs} below).
-We thus focus on the extension problem.
+From now on, we assume that $|D^c| \geq 0$.
+This will be occasionally important, e.g., to select a point in $D^c$ satisfying certain condition which is known to hold $a.e.$ We say that the {\it extension problem} for $g$, $D$ and $\nu$ (or $L$) has a solution if the exterior condition $g$ has an extension $u\in\vd$.
+If this is so, then the existence and uniqueness of the solution to \eqref{eq:Dp} comfortably follow from the general Lax--Milgram theory (see \cite{MR3318251,MR3738190} and Section \ref{sec:pfs} below).
+We may thus focus on the extension problem.
 Here the main difficulty is to define $u$ on $D$ and control the Sobolev smoothness of $u$ by that of $g$.
-In this connection we mention the important recent result of Dyda and Kassmann \cite[Theorem 2 and 4]{2016arXiv161201628K}, who use the Whitney decomposition to solve the extension problem for $\Delta^{\alpha/2}$ under the assumptions $g \in L^2_{loc}(D^c)$ and
+We note here that the extension may as well be used to prove the existence of weak solutions of the non-homogeneous Dirichlet problem